bet4a/d3wiki/Formatting.md

 * minus ("-") - a sign should be used only for negative numbers.
 (This is the default.)
 * space (" ") - a leading space should be used on positive numbers, and a minus sign on negative numbers.

-The *comma* (",") option enables the use of a comma for a thousands separator.

 The *width* defines the minimum field width.
 If not specified, then the width will be determined by the content.
 If *width* is preceded by a zero ("0"), zero-padding is enabled.

+The *comma* (",") option enables the use of a comma for a thousands separator.

+The *precision* indicates how many digits should be displayed after the decimal point for a value formatted with types "f" and "%", or before and after the decimal point for a value formatted with types "g", "r" and "p".

 The available *type* values are: